OctopusDeploy/docs/docs/projects/variables/prompted-variables.md

 ## Restricting a prompted variable for runbooks

-By default a prompted variable will prompt when deploying a release, and when executing any runbooks in the project.
+By default a prompted variable will prompt when deploying a release and when executing any runbooks in the project.

 Prompted variables can be [scoped to specific processes](/docs/runbooks/runbook-variables/index.md#prompted-variables), causing them to only be shown when deploying, or only while executing runbooks.